VZout/research/paper.md

 ) out;
 ```

-Some where in your mesh shader you need to set the meshlet primtive count.
-In Vulkan you use the build-in variable `gl_PrimitiveCountNV` and in DirectX 12 you can call `SetMeshOutputCounts(numVertices, numPrimitives)`.
+Somewhere in your mesh shader you need to set the meshlet primtive count.
+In Vulkan you use the built-in variable `gl_PrimitiveCountNV` and in DirectX 12 you can call `SetMeshOutputCounts(numVertices, numPrimitives)`.
 As you can see in the function definition the DirectX12 function allows you to set the number of vertices dynamically unlike Vulkan which uses the static `layout[]` as seen in @lst:layoutmax.

-Outputting the indices in Vulkan is done with the build-in variable `gl_PrimitiveIndicesNV[]` or the function `writePackedPrimitiveIndices4x8NV` which writes 4 indicies from a 32 bit value.
-In DirectX12 you specifiy in the shader entry parameters a out parameter called `indices`.
+Outputting the indices in Vulkan is done with the built-in variable `gl_PrimitiveIndicesNV[]` or the function `writePackedPrimitiveIndices4x8NV` which writes 4 indicies from a 32 bit value.
+In DirectX12 you specifiy in the shader entry parameters an out parameter called `indices`.
 See @lst:writeindices

 ```{#lst:writeindices .glsl caption="Outputting indices"}
 // Vulkan